God Help Us

 – Jesus of Nazareth

 Cultivate unselfish prayer by learning to pray in the plural.
 The Lord’s Prayer is a good example of this: “give us this day our daily bread.”
 Try converting all your petitions to include others.
 Change “God, give me strength” to “God, give us strength.”
-This is a powerful technique, and you will notice the difference.
+This is a powerful technique and you will notice the difference.

 Realistic Prayer

 You can pray for greater wisdom, enhanced concepts of goodness, the appreciation of spiritual beauty, and further revelations of truth.
 All of this is given to you freely with no conditions attached—you only have to ask for it.
 But you also need to be realistic with your requests.
-All growth takes time, and it requires personal effort.
+All growth takes time and requires personal effort.
 You gain little wisdom by trying to bypass the necessary experiences.

 If you plan to climb a mountain peak and your five-year-old child asks to go along, do you take her?
 Or do you prepare her mentally and physically so that when she comes of age, she can climb that peak herself?
-In God’s wisdom, you may not immediately receive what you ask for but, if it is a spiritual quality, you will receive it in time.
+In God’s wisdom, you may not immediately receive what you ask for, but if it is a spiritual quality, you will receive it in time.

 Don’t get discouraged because you think nothing is happening.
 Your prayers will change you in meaningful and lasting ways over time, especially if you have steadfast faith and absolute confidence in the promises of God.
 Prayers never fail to expand your capacity for receiving spiritual wisdom and spiritual energies.
 Be persistent but reasonable.
 And never doubt the good and just wisdom of God.